Effexor was approved by the FDA in 1993. Wyeth markets this drug to treat depression, anxiety, and some types of panic disorders.

 - Irregular appetite or difficulties feeding

 - Consistent or abnormally frequent crying

-An individual may be entitled to compensation if Effexor is in direct correlation to health problems developed from taking the drug.
-Those women who took Effexor while pregnant may also have a claim if their child has developed birth defects or suffered developmental complications after birth.
-These individuals are encouraged to seek the consultation of an experienced attorney to determine their rights to a claim.
+An individual may be entitled to compensation if Effexor causes them health problems.
+Those women who took Effexor while pregnant may also file a claim if their child’s birth defects impact their life seriously.

 These individuals can seek the help of an experienced attorney for filing a claim.
 If you think your injuries are tied to Effexor use, the right lawyer can help protect your legal rights.